MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-microsoft-excel-report-builder.md

 -  Because the maximum row height is 409 points, if the defined height of the cell in the report is something larger than 409 points, Excel splits the cell contents into multiple rows.

--   The maximum number of worksheets is not defined in Excel, but external factors, such as memory and disk space, might causes limitations to be applied.
+-   The maximum number of worksheets is not defined in Excel, but external factors, such as memory and disk space, might cause limitations to be applied.

 -   In outlines, Excel permits up to seven nested levels only.